 Our students gain real-world experience through hands-on classes and internships.
 Students benefit from partnerships with local and state agencies, nonprofits and a network of parks in the greater Raleigh area.
 Our college is home to the NC State Tourism Extension Office, which is committed to boosting economic and community development efforts in rural North Carolina.
 Our students have the opportunity to gain professional and leadership experience by assisting this office with projects in the areas of agri-tourism and micro-entrepreneurship.

-- Parks and Natural Resource Recreation focuses on environmental education, outdoor recreation, parks planning and management and conservation of parks and other natural resource areas.
+- Recreation and Park Management focuses on environmental education, outdoor recreation, parks planning and management and conservation of parks and other natural resource areas.

 Parks, Recreation and Tourism Management Curriculum

 - Semester by Semester Plan for Recreation and Park Management

 - Semester by Semester Plan for Tourism and Event Management

 - Popular minors include Business Administration, Environmental Education, Journalism, Nonprofit Studies and Psychology.

 Prior to graduation, students complete a 400-hour internship at places like the Jimmy V Foundation, YMCA of the Triangle and Yellowstone National Park.

 Why are Parks, Recreation and Tourism Management graduates important?

 Our Parks, Recreation and Tourism Management graduates help plan, organize and lead sports tournaments and special events, such as arts, music and holiday festivals, which generate not only direct revenue from fees and charges, but also significant indirect revenues to local and regional economies through hospitality, retail and transportation.

 Tourism is one of the world’s fastest growing industries and is a major source of income for many countries and local communities.
 Our alumni play a critical role in supporting a thriving economy and the more than 1.1 billion people who travel globally each year.